Agatha Christie bibliography: List of short stories

 A total of 166 stories have been written and published in 15 collections in the US and the UK.
-164 stories were published in the UK, with the omission of "Three Blind Mice" and "The Wife of the Kenite.”
+165 stories were published in the UK, with the omission of "Three Blind Mice."
 The 12 original short stories that were used for The Big Four were published in the UK in 2017.
-153 other stories were published in the US, however, “Christmas Adventure,” which was the original version of "The Adventure of the Christmas Pudding” was not included.
+154 other stories were published in the US.
 Some stories were published under different names in the US collections.